DesignGoggles/drupal-docker/README.md

    * Run `ds website_acronym_here` *The php container must be running in order for you to connect to it.*
    * You will then see a prompt that resembles **root@96a208926e83:/var/www/html#** and be able to run drush commands.

-### Notes
-* You can only run the containers for one website at a time because they all share the same url http://localhost:8080
-* You will need to follow this process for every website folder.
-* In order to switch from one site to another:
-  1. Run `dstop` to stop the currently running containers
-  1. Switch to the folder containing the other website cd /www/sites/awesomesite2_ext
-  1. Run `dstart`

-### Rebuilding/Updating images
-* If you want to make a modification to the nginx, php, or mysql (i.e. change the PHP version, the timezone, add php extensions, update packages)  you will need to rebuild the images.
-1. Run `dstop` to stop all running containers
-1. Make changes to the Docker configuration (You likely will only ever need to modify `/www/sites/awesomesite_extdocker/php/Dockerfile`)
-1. Navigate to `/www/sites/awesomesite_ext`, run `dbuild` to rebuild the images, run `dstart` to start the containers.

-### D8 Notes
-Open `docker/nginx/default.conf` and change `root /var/www/html;` to `root /var/www/html/web`;
-* You will then need to rebuild the images using the instructions above.

 ### Command Summary
 * `dstart` Starts the containers
 * `dstop` Stops the containers